-- Heat the remaining butter or butter ghee on low heat.
-Mix in the chickpea mixture and half teaspoon elachie, ensuring there are no lumps.
+- Heat the ghee or butter in a medium sized pan on low heat.
+Add the chickpea flour.
 Allow it to cook for 25-30 minutes until the mixture turns a caramel colour.
 Be careful that it does not scorch, you need to mix at regular intervals and keep a close eye on the mixture

 - Remove from heat.
 Allow it to cool for 15 minutes.
 Mix in the powdered sugar, powdered milk, elachie, nutmeg and ground almond

 - Line a dish with baking paper and pour the mixture in.
 You can decorate with almonds or silver leaf.
 Refrigerate for 2 hours and slice as desired.

 - This is a small quantity of Chana Magaj but you can double the recipe if you wish